“Running is boring.”

 Ask a friend, a family member, or colleague to join you on your next run.

-Just make sure that both of you are on the same about fitness ability and training goals.
+Just make sure that both of you have similar general fitness ability and training goals.

 Can’t find a partner who’s game to join you?
-Look them up online or head to your local running store to seek out group runs.
+Look online or head to your local running store to seek out group runs.

 5. Watch TV on the Treadmill

-Watching Tv is one of the ideal ways to make treadmill runs more fun.
+Watching television is an ideal way to make treadmill runs more fun.
 In fact, distraction is key in beating boredom during an indoor workout, especially if I have a longer, easy-paced run on schedule.

 I tend to prefer humor shows for short runs and drama or police shows for longer runs.
-Some of my favorite treadmill shows include The Big Bang Theory, Amy Schmidt, Bojack Horseman, The Blacklist, The Flash, Arrow, etc.
+Some of my favorite treadmill shows include The Big Bang Theory, Amy Schmidt, Bojack Horseman, The Blacklist, The Flash, and Arrow.

 6. Get Music

-I’m a big fan of music, and I couldn’t be the kind of a runner I’m today without the impact of the tunes.
+I’m a big fan of music, and I wouldn’t be the runner I am today without the help of my tunes.

-My running music depends on my mood.
-I usually pick different songs for different purposes: high-energy playlist for faster-paced and interval workouts, and a relaxed playlist for my recovery and long runs.
+The running music I choose depends on my mood.
+I usually pick different songs for different purposes: a high-energy playlist for faster-paced and interval workouts, and a relaxed playlist for my recovery and long runs.

-I’m certain you already tried working out with music, but there’s a science to choosing the best playlist.
+I’m sure you’ve already tried working out with music, but there’s a science to choosing the best playlist.
 Done right, the proper tunes will have drastic effects on your running performance and training enjoyment.

-And I’m not just talking from personal experience.
+I’m not just speaking from personal experience.
 According to research out of the Brunel University in London, subjects who listened to music while exercising were able to run farther, swim faster, and bike longer than usual.

 7. Try Fartlek

 If all the above prove futile, then consider changing your running approach.
-This is especially the case if you tend to stick to the same training pace day in day out.
+This is especially helpful if you tend to stick to the same training pace day in day out.

-To get you started, try fartlek training.
-Swedish for “speed-play” fartlek training alternates fast running bursts and recovery intervals in a random manner, either for distance or time.
+To get started, try Fartlek training.
+Swedish for “speed-play,” Fartlek training alternates between fast running bursts and recovery intervals in a random manner, either for distance or time.

-Not only this method makes training more fun, but can also help you practice different paces, add more challenge to your training, and break out from a training rut.
+Not only does this method make training more fun, but it can also help you practice different paces, add more challenge to your training, and break out from a training rut.

-Fartlek training is also the ideal introduction to speedwork training, but without committing too much of your time and effort.
-It’s ideal as a transition into more formal speed work.
+Fartlek training is also the ideal introduction to speedwork without committing too much of your time and effort.
+It’s an ideal transition.

-Here’s how to proceed with on next fartlek workout.
+Here’s how to proceed with a Fartlek workout.

-After a 10-minute slow jog as a warm-up, pick a stationary object in the distance, whether it’s a tree, a telephone pole, or a house, then run as hard as you can to get there.
-Once you clear it, slow down and recover.
+After warming up with a 10-minute slow jog, pick a stationary object in the distance.
+It can be a tree, a telephone pole, a house, or anything else in your field of vision.
+Run as hard as you can to get there, then once you clear it, slow down and recover.

-Next, sight the next target and repeat for 15 to 20 minutes.
-Once you can’t do anymore, wrap up your session with 5-minute cool-down.
+Sight the next target and repeat, doing the same process for 15 to 20 minutes.
+Once you can’t do anymore, wrap up the session with a 5-minute cooldown.

-The above training strategies might all you need to breathe some life back into your running routine.
-You have to take action and do your best.
+The above training strategies might be all you need to breathe some life back into your running routine.
+You have to take action to help yourself do your best.